firdavsn/SurgicalFeedbackAI/README.md

 ### Models

-- **ExtractDialogueModel**: This model is responsible for predicting trainee behavior and classifying feedback components.
-It uses OpenAI's GPT models to analyze dialogue and categorize feedback into various types such as verbal acknowledgment, behavioral change, anatomic, procedural, and technical feedback.
+- **ExtractDialogueModel**: This model is responsible for extracting diaologue from entire surgical recordings and 1) detecting, 2) categorizing, 3) assessing feedback.
+It uses OpenAI's GPT models to detect and analyze dialogue and categorize feedback into various types such as verbal acknowledgment, behavioral change, anatomic, procedural, and technical feedback.

+- **AudioModel**: This model detects feedback from short audio clips using the Wav2Vec2 model.

+- **TextModel**: This model detects feedback from transcriptions of short audio clips using the BERT model.

+- **AudioTextFusionModel**: This model detects feedback from a multimodal fusion of transcription embeddings (via BERT) and audio embeddings (via Wav2Vec2) of short audio clips.

+- **TemporalDetectionModel**: This model detects feedback from entire surgical recordings with the ability to use any of the fine-tuned models from AudioModel, TextModel, and AudioTextFusionModel.

-### Notebooks
+### Notebooks and Scripts

 - **analysis-analyze_dialogue_metrics.ipynb**: Analyzes dialogue metrics.
 - **analysis-analyze_temporal_metrics.ipynb**: Analyzes temporal metrics.
 - **analysis-confusion_matrices.ipynb**: Generates confusion matrices for model evaluation.
-- **analysis-test_similarity_thresh.ipynb**: Tests similarity thresholds for feedback classification.
+- **analysis-test_similarity_thresh.ipynb**: Tests different cosine similarity thresholds for hallucination removal and speaker identification.
 - **demo-dialogue_from_clip.ipynb**: Demonstrates dialogue extraction from audio clips.
-- **exps-dialogue.py**: Experiments with dialogue classification.
+- **exps-dialogue.py**: Run experiments for dialogue extraction method.
 - **exps-temporal_detection_unseen_case.py**: Experiments with temporal detection on unseen cases.
 - **exps-temporal_detection_unseen_surgeon.py**: Experiments with temporal detection on unseen surgeons.
-- **misc-assign_anchors.ipynb**: Assigns anchors for feedback classification.
+- **misc-assign_anchors.ipynb**: Assigns anchors needed to determine hallucinations and identify speakers against.
 - **misc-example_classify_dialogue.ipynb**: Example notebook for classifying dialogue.
 - **misc-play.ipynb**: Miscellaneous experiments and playbook.